How to Make Brownies From a Cake Mix

 - Put the batter into the greased baking pan and press it into the pan firmly with the back of the spoon.

 - Bake 30 to 35 minutes, or until a dry crust forms over the top of the brownies.
 (I took mine out at 30 minutes because my family likes the soft centers.)

 - Remove the pan from the oven with pot holders or oven mitts and allow the brownies to cool completely.
 Place it on a cooling rack to speed cooling, if desired.

 - Cut brownies into 2- or 3-inch bars and serve.

 Tips and Warnings

 - Refrigerate any unused batter portion immediately.
-Cake-mix brownies will keep in the refrigerator for three to five days.
+Cake-mix brownies will keep in the refrigerator for 3 to 5 days.

-- Add frosting, sprinkles, carmel, etc for more decadent brownies.
+- Add frosting, sprinkles, caramel, etc. for more decadent brownies.

-- You can use white chocolate, carmel, mint, peanut butter or butterscotch chips instead of the chocolate ones if you want.
+- You can use white chocolate, caramel, mint, peanut butter, or butterscotch chips instead of the chocolate ones if you want.